Meet the Hernandi

 Let’s go back to primary school

-All three of the Hernandez siblings will be campaigning in primary elections over the next two years.
-The moral of this website is simple: just don’t — don’t vote for these siblings and don’t vote for their stupid bills.
+Both Alma and Consuelo will be campaigning in primary elections in 2026, and if it’s not clear by now, the moral of this website is simple: don’t — don’t vote for these siblings and don’t vote for their shit bills.
 But there’s one thing you can do.
 Primary them.

-If you live in LD20 or LD21 (or if you know someone who does) and you’re sick of far-right Democrats wasting space in the legislature, get in touch.
+If you live in LD20 or LD21 (or if you know someone who does) and you’re sick of far-right Democrats wasting space in the legislature — or if you’ve already decided to run — get in touch.

 Just one last crazy thing